-- report to propose amendments to the Operating Schedule or suggest conditions for the consideration of any (Sub) Committee. - 9.5 Applicants will be expected to have included measures in their Operating Schedules that make adequate provision to: - Restrict the generation of any noise within the premises and from activities associated with the premises in the vicinity, or from an open air site - Limit the escape of any noise from the premises or open air site - Restrict any noise emissions to below levels that could affect people in the vicinity going about their business, at work and when at home both while relaxing and while sleeping - Minimise and control any noise from customers arriving and departing from the premises - 9.6 The Licensing Authority will not impose conditions on licensed premises that cannot be directly controlled, or on matters not related to the vicinity of the premises. - 9.7 If it is considered that any noise emanating from within the curtilage of a licensed premises is causing a public nuisance, under the provisions of the Anti-Social Behaviour Act 2003, an Authorised Officer can require its immediate closure for a period of up to 24 hours.
-It should be noted that the 'test' is a lesser one than that required to determine a Statutory Noise Nuisance and the statutory defence of 'best practicable means' is not available.
+- report to propose amendments to the Operating Schedule or suggest conditions for the consideration of any (Sub) Committee. - 9.5 Applicants will be expected to have included measures in their Operating Schedules that make adequate provision to: - S Restrict the generation of any noise within the premises and from activities associated with the premises in the vicinity, or from an open air site - S Limit the escape of any noise from the premises or open air site - S Restrict any noise emissions to below levels that could affect people in the vicinity going about their business, at work and when at home both while relaxing and while sleeping - Minimise and control any noise from customers arriving and departing from the premises - 9.6 The Licensing Authority will not impose conditions on licensed premises that cannot be directly controlled, or on matters not related to the vicinity of the premises. - 9.7 If it is considered that any noise emanating from within the curtilage of a licensed premises is causing a public nuisance, under the provisions of the Anti-Social Behaviour Act 2003, an Authorised Officer can require its immediate closure for a period of up to 24 hours.
+It should be noted that the 'test' is a lesser one than that required to determine a Statutory Noise Nuisance and the statutory defence of 'best practicable means' is not available. - 9.8 The Licensing Authority further recognises the Government's view that licensing hours should not inhibit the development of thriving and safe evening and night-time local economies which are important for investment and employment locally and attractive to domestic and international tourists.
+Whilst providing consumers with greater choice and flexibility is an important consideration, the Licensing authority takes the view this should always be carefully balanced against the duty to promote the four licensing objectives and the rights of local residents to peace and quiet. - 9.9 The Licensing Authority will not seek to impose uniform closure times in relation to alcohol licensed premises and will consider each application on its merits.
+However, where premises are situated in sensitive areas, in circumstances where the Licensing Authority's discretion has been engaged through the receipt of relevant representations, consideration will be given to the imposition of conditions aimed at limiting the impact of noise and disturbance on residents.
+Such conditions may, for example, include the use of door supervisors, or measures to prevent the escape of sound from within the premises.
+Licensees and certificate holders are reminded that they should take reasonable steps to prevent the occurrence of crime and disorder and public nuisance in outside areas such as beer gardens or smoking shelters and in areas such as pavements immediately outside their premises, where and to the extent that, these matters are within their control.